 Skip to Main Content

-Most survivors of childhood cancer do not experience problems with their urinary bladder because of their cancer treatment.
+Most survivors of childhood cancer do not have problems with their urinary bladder because of their cancer treatment.

-But certain therapies can affect how the bladder functions.
+But certain therapies can affect how the bladder works.

 How the urinary bladder works